What is Cloud Agnostic & How to Build Agnostic Architecture

 Scalability

-Cloud-agnostic apps and services can be moved across cloud platforms, allowing them to scale up to meet demand quickly.
+Cloud-agnostic Apps and services can be moved across cloud platforms, allowing them to scale up to meet demand quickly.

-Cloud-native systems can also easily scale up or down to meet the needs of the business.
+Cloud-native Systems can also easily scale up or down to meet the needs of the business.

 Performance